JM

 Memory estimate: 0 bytes, allocs estimate: 0.

-The performance improvement from removing bounds checking can be significant, especially in tight loops.
+The performance improvement from removing bounds checking can sometimes be significant, especially in tight loops.
+This performance optimisation was more necessary in older versions of Julia, but is not always required, especially when combined with semantics such as eachindex or axes.

 Inlining